dromara/fast-request/docs/en/guide/features/autoDescription.md

 Version required: <Badge text="2022.1.5" />

-Field description need to conform to standard javadoc.
-Please use`/**some description*/`
+Field description needs to conform to standard JavaDoc.
+Please use`/**some description*/`.

-You can hide or show description by toggle click
+You can hide or show descriptions by toggle click.

 ![paramDescription](/img/paramDescription.png)